Anjok07/ultimatevocalremovergui/README.md

 ### Models Included

 All of the models included in the release were trained on large datasets containing diverse sets of music genres.
 These are all beta models that may or may not make it into the final release.
 We are working to have even better models in the final release of v5!
+You can download the model pack [here](https://github.com/Anjok07/ultimatevocalremovergui/releases/tag/5.0.0)

+**Please Note:** These models are *not* compatible with the v4 GUI!
+The GUI for v5 is still under development.

 Here's a list of the models included within the v5 beta package -